junlabucsd/mm3/docs/mm3_Segment-guide.md

 ## Notes on use

+mm3_Segment.py consists of two parts, segmenting individual images, and then looking across time at those segments and linking them together to create growing cells.

 Use the IPython notebook `mm3_Segment.ipynb` in the folder `notebooks` to decide which parameters to use during segmentation.
+You can start an IPython notebook session by typing `ipython notebook` in Terminal and navigating to the notebook using the browser.

+Lineages are made by connecting the segmented regions into complete cells using basic rules.
+These rules include that a region in one time point must be a similar size and overlap with a region in a previous time point to which it will link.
+For a cell to divide, the two daughter cells' combined size must be similar and also overlap.
+For a cell to be considered complete, it must have both a mother and two daughters.